floudydev/Tower-Defens/README.md

 ### Monsters 👹

 Monsters are the primary enemies in the game.
 Each monster has unique attributes such as health, speed, abilities, and a multiplier for the cash reward.
-The monsters are defined in the [monstersConfig.json](http://_vscodecontentref_/1) file.
+The monsters are defined in the [monstersConfig.json](http://_vscodecontentref_/1) file and in game.js.

 - **Goblin**
   - Health: 100